Le Masurier engages with local charities and organisations, forming partnerships to make lives better.

 CSR; to us it’s more than just letters.

-Encouraging the Island’s young people to realise their potential through art, sport and competition whilst providing the Le Masurier network to help link them to potential future careers in finance, construction, architecture, engineering to name a few.
+1. Aiding in the case of those who have suffered life changing conditions and supporting families of those affected.
+2. Encouraging the Island’s young people to realise their potential through art, sport and competition whilst providing the Le Masurier network to help link them to potential future careers in finance, construction, architecture, engineering to name a few.

 Blank Canvas was a competition created by Le Masurier in partnership with the JCG Foundation.
 Schools and students had a chance to win a total of £3000 and produce three works of art for the new Le Masurier Headquarters.